timescale/pgai/docs/adding-embedding-integration.md

 ## Documentation

 Ensure that the new integration is documented.
-Document the new database function in [vectorizer-api-reference.md], and changes to the vectorizer worker in [vectorizer-worker.md].
+- Document the new database function in [vectorizer-api-reference.md].
+- Document any changes to the vectorizer worker in [vectorizer-worker.md].
+- Add a new row into the [Features per model table in the README file](/README.md#supported-features-per-model) indicating all the supported features.